A forecastive cost‐benefit analysis

 Severe weather events are a danger to communities and economies the world over, especially in countries which are heavily reliant on agriculture.
 This is the case in Rwanda, where agriculture accounts for 80% of the workforce and nearly 50% of all income earned.

-With this in mind, Rwanda’s Meteorology Agency (Meteo Rwanda) is currently undertaking a three‐year project to improve the quality and accessibility of weather and climate information in Rwanda, with support from the Met Office, the UK’s national meteorological service.
+With this in mind, Rwanda’s Meteorology Agency (Meteo Rwanda) was undertaking a three‐year project to improve the quality and accessibility of weather and climate information in Rwanda, with support from the Met Office, the UK’s national meteorological service.

 Building a better weather service

 The project aims to improve the range of weather and climate information available in Rwanda and to promote greater understanding and application of this information among service users.
 This will be achieved by involving users in the development of services; making investments in improved observations, forecasting and analysis; and introducing new communications channels.

 NEF Consulting came on board in the early stage of project delivery to conduct a forecastive cost-benefit analysis which looked at the potential benefits of these improvements in weather and climate services.
 In particular, the analysis focused on impacts associated with two types of severe weather events in Rwanda: droughts and landslides.

 One of the key potential benefits coming out of this analysis was avoided crop losses for farmers.
 By adopting better crop management practices, thanks to improved access to better daily and seasonal forecasts, farmers could potentially avoid some of the negative impacts of severe weather events such as drought.